ykjit/yk/docs/src/dev/debugging.md

 # Debugging

+## Trace optimisation

+Trace optimisation can make it difficult to understand why a yk interpreter has behaved in the way it does.
+It is worth trying to run your code with the optimiser turned off/down.
+You can do this with the `YKD_OPT` environment variable, which takes the following values:

+  * 1, 2, 3: increasing levels of optimisation.
+[Currently these all have the
+    same effect, but in the future this might change.]
+  * 0: turn the optimiser off.

+**NOTE**: Currently the trace optimiser is not enabled by default.
+This will change in the near future.

 ## Debugging JITted code

 Often you will find the need to inspect JITted code with a debugger.
 If the